csps-efpc/csps-llm/README.md

 ```
 python app.py
 ```
-on the first invocation, it'll download about 5GB of model.
 You can then browse to `http://localhost:5000/`.

 ## Model config
-The choice of models can be configured at runtime using environment variables:
+The choice of model defaults can be configured at runtime using environment variables:
 * `LLM_MODEL_FILE` - path to the GGUF-formatted model to load.
 If present, overrides any other path settings.
 * `LLM_HUGGINGFACE_REPO` - huggingface repo ID from which to load the model
 * `LLM_HUGGINGFACE_FILE` - hugginface file reference from which to load the model.
 Can use wildcards like "*Q4_K_M.gguf".
 * `LLM_GPU_LAYERS` - Number of model layers to load onto the GPU.
 By default, the runtime tries to load all of them if there's a GPU present, or none if there isn't.
 You only need to set this if you're loading a model that doesn't fit completely on your GPU.
 * `LLM_CONTEXT_WINDOW` - size of the context window to allocate - must be equal or less than the maximum context window supported by the model
 * `LLM_CPU_THREADS` - Number of hardware threads to allocate to inference.
 The ideal number is the number of real (ie not SMT, nor hyperthreaded) cores your system has.

+*however*

+There's a convenient mechanism for declaring several personas in JSON in the folder named `personalities.d`.
+Over a dozen examples are included in the repo.

 ### Going fast